 Together, we sampled nearly every food product and drinks that were spread out on the tables in several rooms.
 They were all European brands, particularly from Spain and Italy.
 There were different kinds of cheese, pasta dishes, dips and sauces, sausages, Belgian cookies, etc. We took our time checking out the products, asking for some information, comparing them, and, of course, taste testing them.
 It’s a good thing our companions have an acquired taste for European food, and Vanessa’s husband, a vacationing OFW, was even familiar with some of the brands that were served to us.

 Our first order of business was to sample the cheeses and Belgian cookies.
-What can I say, except we were all cheese lovers and, well, who could say no to Belgian cookies?
+What can I say, except we were all cheese lovers and appreciated them so much and, well, who could say no to Belgian cookies?

 Jules Destrooper, Divella, Ybarra, and Garcia Baquero are just some of the brands that Oriental Merchants, Inc. carries.
 Here in the Philippines, these brands are usually served in hotels and restaurants and selected supermarkets, such as Rustan’s.
 I, myself, have seen some of the brands of pasta and spices at Shopwise (by Rustan’s), particularly the different kinds of Divella pasta, and I was delighted to find that the products were being sold at a very low price at Oriental Merchants office.
 I decided to buy a few items, especially Divella pasta, with the upcoming Christmas’ Eve and New Year’s Eve dinners in mind.